anasasghar/twitter-chunked-upload/README.md

 Tired of unreliable, low-code Twitter chunked upload workflows?
 This app handles large video uploads to X automatically, using the official API v2 chunked upload endpoints.

+Simply call the specified API url and app will auto upload and post to twitter.

 This web application allows users to upload videos to X (Twitter) via a clean, full-stack interface.
 It features OAuth2 authentication, chunked uploads for large files, real-time status monitoring, and a fully documented API.

 The platform is built with a **TypeScript React frontend**, **Express backend**, and **PostgreSQL database using Drizzle ORM**.